aramk/crayon-syntax-highlighter/readme.txt

 * Added bbPress support.
 * Integrated Tag Editor with Fancybox, switched from the discontinued ThickBox, a fair amount of changes took place.
 * Crayon should now appear pretty much anywhere TinyMCE does, and this can be tweaked to add more options later.
+* Added setting to disable Tag Editor on front end, and/or disable its settings.
 * Added the ability to specify <a href="http://ak.net84.net/crayon/line-ranges-in-crayon/" target="_blank">line ranges</a>
 * Added Microsoft Registry language thanks to <a href="http://techexplored.com/2012/03/21/crayon-syntax-highlighter-reg-support/" target="_blank">techexplored.com</a>
 * Added option to add blank lines before and after the code